 What to Do If Your Puppy Gets Canine Distemper?
-Symptoms, Survival Rate, and Guide
+Symptoms, Survival Rate, and Coping Guide

 Tashikin Veterinary Team

-Welcoming a new puppy home is a joyous moment, but the health problems that come with it often worry novice owners.
-Canine Distemper is a particularly serious viral disease that worries puppy owners.
-You may have heard of its dangers, or you may have noticed some disturbing symptoms in your puppy.
-Don't worry, Tashikin is here to help.
-This article aims to answer your most concerning questions about canine distemper in puppies, from identifying symptoms to understanding survival rates and coping methods, providing you with clear, professional guidance to help you make the right decisions at critical moments, because we, like you, deeply care about the health and happiness of every little life.
+Welcoming a new puppy home is a moment full of joy, but the health problems that come with it often worry new owners.
+Canine Distemper is a serious viral disease that is of particular concern to puppy owners.
+You may have heard of its dangers, or you may have noticed that your puppy has some disturbing symptoms.
+Don't worry, Tashikin is here to help you.
+This article aims to answer your most concerned questions about canine distemper in puppies, from identifying symptoms to understanding survival rates and coping methods, providing you with clear, professional guidance to help you make the right decisions at critical moments, because we, like you, deeply care about the health and happiness of every little life.

 Why is my puppy more likely to get canine distemper?

-Puppies, like human babies, have immune systems that are not fully developed and are relatively weak in their ability to resist disease.
-Although they may have acquired some maternal antibodies from breast milk, the protective effect of these antibodies gradually weakens over time (usually between 6 and 12 weeks of age), forming a "susceptible window."
-If the puppy has not completed the full course of vaccinations at this time, it is easily attacked by the canine distemper virus (CDV).
-According to statistics from the China Animal Disease Prevention and Control Center, the incidence rate is highest in puppies aged 4-12 months, and the mortality rate can reach more than 50%, while the incidence rate in dogs over 2 years old is significantly reduced.
-That's why it's so important to vaccinate your puppy on time.
+Puppies, like human babies, have immune systems that are not fully developed, and their ability to resist disease is relatively weak.
+Although they may have acquired some maternal antibodies from breast milk, the protective effect of these antibodies will gradually weaken over time (usually between 6 and 12 weeks of age), forming a "susceptible window period."
+If the puppy has not completed the entire course of vaccination at this time, it is vulnerable to the canine distemper virus (CDV).
+According to statistics from the China Animal Disease Prevention and Control Center, the incidence rate is highest in puppies aged 4-12 months, and the mortality rate can reach more than 50%, while the incidence rate is significantly lower in dogs over 2 years old.
+That's why it's so important to vaccinate puppies on time.

 Beware!
 Early Signs and Common Symptoms of Canine Distemper in Puppies

-Early detection of canine distemper symptoms in puppies is critical to buying time for treatment.
-The symptoms of canine distemper can be varied and often appear in stages, sometimes easily confused with other diseases.
-Here are the common canine distemper symptoms to watch out for:
+Early detection of canine distemper symptoms in puppies is crucial to buy time for treatment.
+Canine distemper symptoms can be varied and often occur in stages, sometimes easily confused with other diseases.
+Here are the common canine distemper symptoms that need special attention:

 Respiratory symptoms

-• Runny nose:It may be like clear water in the early stage, and may become a yellow-green purulent secretion in the later stage.
+• Runny nose:Initially it may be like clear water, but later it may become a yellow-green purulent secretion.

 • Cough:Dry or wet cough.